Wondunna, Queensland: Education

 Fraser Coast Anglican College is a private primary and secondary (Prep-12) school for boys and girls at Doolong South Road (25.3171°S 152.8525°E).
 In 2018, the school had an enrolment of 642 students with 48 teachers (45 full-time equivalent) and 41 non-teaching staff (32 full-time equivalent).

+There are no government schools in Wondunna.
+The nearest government primary schools are Sandy Strait State School in neighbouring Urangan to the north-east and Kawungan State School in neighbouring Kawungan to the north-west.
+The nearest government secondary school is Urangan State High School, also in Urangan.
+There are also other non-government schools in the suburbs of Hervey Bay.

 Amenities

 St John's Anglican Church is at 2-8 Gilston Street (corner of Doolong Road, 25.3077°S 152.8576°E).